CL0UDVEIL/CL0UDVEIL/README.md

 • 13 below & 18 above int with care/caution

-• sometimes i insult my friends as a joke, But please let me know if i made you hurt/uncomfortable
+• sometimes i sneeze to my friends as a joke, But please let me know if i made you hurt/uncomfortable

 • 𝐒emi-verbal: Won't initiate interaction at first , English is not my native language , but i'll try my best to match your energy.